kachick/chawan/README.md

 Some potential fixes:

 * Usually logging in to websites requires cookies.
-Some websites also require cookie sharing accross domains.
+Some websites also require cookie sharing across domains.
 For security reasons, Chawan does not allow any of this by default, so you will have to fiddle with siteconf to fix it. (i.e. on all target hostnames, set `cookie` to true, `share-cookie-jar` to the main host, and `third-party-cookie` to all target hosts.
 See